-This floral design is made in a tall glass container filled with water.
+This flower arrangement is made in a tall glass container filled with water.

-It features 8 orange tulips, 2 apricot gladioli, emu grass foliage, bud wax, hosta, camellia leaves, twisted willow and is accented with a bow made of raffia.
+It features 8 orange tulips, 2 apricot gladioli, emu grass foliage, bud wax, hosta and camellia leaves, twisted willow and is accented with a bow made of raffia.

 One of the advantages of arranging flowers in water is that they will last longer, especially for flowers like tulips and irises.

 8 feature flowers such as tulips – other suitable flowers are irises, roses and lilies.

 2 Gladioli.
 Other suitable spike flowers are delphiniums and snapdragons.

 Filler flowers such as bud wax (this is wax flower in bud).
 Other suitable filling flowers are heather and misty.

 Tall spiky foliage such as emu grass.
 Other suitable types are Boston fern and privet.